MashuNakamura/Notes/README.md

 ## Wednesday,  23 October 2024
 - Change the minSDK to 23
-- Now notepad can Pop Out some confirm before delete the notepad
+- Now notepad can Pop Out some confirm before Delete the notepad

 ## Monday, 11 November 2024
 - Add the Shared Preference